 A common trip offered by our London Center staff is to the cathedral town of Bath, coupled with a trip to the neighboring UNESCO world heritage site of Stonehenge and the Neolithic stone circle at Avebury (24 miles north of Stonehenge).
 We will challenge you with this comparison: Avebury is to Stonehenge as a cathedral is to a parish church.
 We will see Glastonbury Abby as well as Wells Cathedral, Bishop’s Palace, and Vicars’ Close – the oldest continually inhabited street in Europe.

 STRATFORD UPON AVON

-Interrelationships, Drama and the London Theatre, Shakespeare, London Theatre Immersion
+Mandatory for students of the following courses: Drama and the London Theatre, Shakespeare, London Theatre Immersion.

 This trip is an overnight visit to Stratford-upon-Avon which includes a visit to Warwick Castle; a ticket to a current RSC’s (Royal Shakespeare Company) production; accommodation in a bed and breakfast in Stratford-upon-Avon; entry to Holy Trinity Church; Shakespeare's burial place; a talk on Shakespeare's life in Stratford; a brief walking tour of Stratford; and, on the return, there is a two hour stop in Oxford - England’s oldest university town.